elli95/Portfolio/README.md

 git clone https://github.com/elli95/Portfolio.git
 ```

-2. Open the folder with a code editor (ex. visual studio code)
+2. Open the folder with a code editor (ex.
+Visual Studio code)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>